jinho-yoo/esp32s3-eye/README.md

   3.3 Select "EXPRESS" to proceed with the installation.
 The user folder is set as the default value.
 Click "Install" to proceed with the installation.(It takes some time.)

-4. You can now start working by creating a new project or opening an imported project folder.
+4.You can now start working by creating a new project or opening an imported project folder.

 ### Built With